Cathy Donaldson Cathy Donaldson

 Perched above the warm tidal waters of Port Morien Bay in South Head, N.S., Terra Nova Retreat is an impressive log home where rustic charm meets modern comfort.

-Our Cape Breton Gathering Spot
+Our Cape Breton gathering spot

 We found that magic at Terra Nova Retreat, a stunning handcrafted log home in South Head, N.S., a small seaside community in southeast Cape Breton.
 Listed on Airbnb, Terra Nova is owned by Eleanor and Terence Roach, a sweet couple who bought the property about a decade ago.
 Back then, it was a partially built dream that had been abandoned mid-construction.
 Over the years, they brought it to life with care, detail and warmth, resulting in a home that’s both luxurious and welcoming.